 You and your lawyer will appear before the Judge and ask that a fair bail is set so that you may be out on Bond prior to your trial.
 It must be shown that you will appear in court, you will not continue to commit crimes and you are not a danger to society.

 Your attorney will work with the prosecutor, if the evidence is clearly not in your favor, to reach an agreement.
-In a Plea agreement you may get charges dismissed, reduced or they may stay the same and there could be an agreement to sentencing.
+In a Plea agreement, you may get charges dismissed, reduced or they may stay the same and there could be an agreement to sentencing.

-At trial both sides will have the opportunity to put on witnesses.
+At trial, both sides will have the opportunity to put on witnesses.
 It may be a trial by a judge or you may choose a trial by a Jury.
 Once all the evidence is heard then the judge/jury will determine guilt or innocence.
 The state must prove that you committed the crime beyond a reasonable doubt – not all doubt.
 If you are found guilty you will have a sentencing date set by the court.
-However, if it is a Jury Trial than there will be a sentencing hearing the day of the trial and the Jury will make a recommendation to the court as to what sentence you should receive.
+However, if it is a Jury Trial then there will be a sentencing hearing the day of the trial and the Jury will make a recommendation to the court as to what sentence you should receive.

 You have a right to appeal any guilty finding or sentence to the Virginia Court of Appeals.
-If the Virginia Court of Appeals does not hear your appeal or does not find in your favor than you can appeal the the Virginia Supreme Court.
+If the Virginia Court of Appeals does not hear your appeal or does not find in your favor then you can appeal the Virginia Supreme Court.
 The state does not have the right to appeal in Virginia.